Back To Wall Toilets

 Compared to the close-coupled toilets, this design is minimalistic and increases the space from the toilet forward.
 This could be especially important if you have a tight space and still need to meet building codes as applicable in most countries.

-Top brands such as Burlington & Vitra feature rimless designs that offer added advantages such as ease of cleaning and reduced water usage.
+Top brands such as Roca & Vitra feature rimless designs that offer added advantages such as ease of cleaning and reduced water usage.

 Another perk of having a back to wall toilet is that whether fitted into the wall or inside a wall unit, it can be matched to the interior design of the bathroom, making it more pleasant.
 Also, the toilet does not require additional support frames as they fit snugly in the corner where the floor and the wall meet, able to fit firmly against both surfaces.